 Can analysis tell me if I need to soak hay and haylage?

 Testing dry hay or haylage and getting a nutritional report will also enable you to know whether you need to rinse and soak the hay or haylage to lower the sugar level for your horse.
-Many types of hay or haylage are too high in carbohydrates for horses sensitive to sugar and so must be washed to lower the sugar levels.
+Some types of hay or haylage are too high in carbohydrates for horses sensitive to sugar and so must be washed to lower the sugar levels.

 How to test soaked horse hay or haylage for sugar levels

 It is your choice whether you test your hay dry or soaked or test a sample of both.
 Many people start with a dry sample to obtain the ESC and starch level.
-If the report comes back with a very high level of sugar then for peace of mind or for horses and ponies who need special care then a further test of a soaked sample can check that the forage has indeed had the sugars lowered enough after rinsing for it to be safe to feed to a horse or pony prone to laminitis.
+If the report comes back with a very high level of sugar then for peace of mind or for horses and ponies who need special care, then a further test of a soaked sample can check that the forage has indeed had the sugars lowered enough after rinsing for it to be safe to feed to a horse or pony prone to laminitis.

 An analysis of soaked forage will tell you whether you have been able to rinse enough sugar out of the hay/haylage to reduce levels of sugar.
-Dr Eleanor Kellon VMD and the ECIR Yahoo Group have found that the health of horses susceptible to sugar/starch levels are best maintained when combined ESC and starch levels are below 10%.
+Dr Eleanor Kellon VMD and the ECIR Group have found that the health of horses susceptible to sugar/starch levels is best maintained when combined ESC and starch levels are below 10%.

 It is extremely important when testing hay for horses and ponies sensitive to sugar that both ESC and starch is tested.
-Just testing sugar or total water-soluble carbohydrates or non-structural carbohydrates will not give you the correct information to accurately measures the carbohydrate levels in forage which affect horses and ponies sensitive to sugar and prone to laminitis.
+Just testing sugar or total water-soluble carbohydrates or non-structural carbohydrates will not give you the correct information to accurately measure the carbohydrate levels in forage which affect horses and ponies sensitive to sugar and prone to laminitis.

 Can I get a nutritional analysis of grass for horses?